 Support for the application fees

 As stated above, you need to pay an application fee of SEK 900 to University Admissions for your applications to universities in Sweden.
-The Department of Higher Education and Training (DHET) in South Africa will support a number of applicants with the university application fees.
+The Department of Higher Education and Training (DHET) in South Africa will support up to 15 applicants with the university application fees.
 We will publish the number of applicants here as soon as it is confirmed.
 Read more about the support on the website of the DHET.
 For questions related to this support, please directly contact the DHET.

 Work and leadership experience